Oops!

 A day of scaling the Rock, because that’s what every guidebook, leaflet, taxi driver and passing pigeon says you should do on your first day in Gibraltar.
 Although I might as well have called this post Monkey Business.
 You may detect a theme.
 If you don’t, you will soon.

 I began the day with breakfast in the hotel’s top‑floor restaurant.
 The view over the bay was calm, which was more than I could say for my preparations.
 I’d broken my sunglasses the night before, and I hadn’t packed any shorts (because it’s only April, right?).
-For a day involving sunshine, climbing, and monkeys, this felt like an oversight of near‑biblical proportions.
-Moses had tablets; I had none of the essentials.
+For a day involving sunshine, climbing, and monkeys, and having been here the previous afternoon, this now felt like an oversight of biblical proportions.
+Possibly starring Charlton Heston and Elizabeth Taylor.

-Most shops in Gibraltar don’t open until ten, so I had time to ponder my life choices and consider whether I should be trusted with adult responsibilities.
+Most shops in Gibraltar don’t open until ten, so I had time to ponder my life choices and consider whether I should be trusted with adult responsibilities whilst picking away at my Full English.
 Once the shutters rolled up, I grabbed sunglasses and shorts, and then turned to the main event.
 I was heading up the Rock.
-I’d been warned to be wary of the furry little oiks.

-Still, if you’re geocaching, you go where the caches are.
+I’d been forewarned that the furry little oiks that inhabit the top might be troublesome.
+It’s a nature reserve, so technically it’s their gaff.
+Advice from everywhere seemed to be to avoid carry anything either valuable or edible.
+Still, when you’re geocaching, you have to go where the caches are.
 You can’t duck out of it just because you might encounter a rebellious simian.
 I wasn’t sure how many I’d see, but the answer turned out to be “quite a lot”, even at lower altitudes where you might expect they wouldn’t come.
+I guessed they don’t pay attention to the entry gates to the nature reserve, which are halfway up and surrounded by trees.

 Climbing in the Shade

 The cable car is closed for a year while they build a bigger and better one.
-Presumably one that can carry more tourists, more monkeys, and more dashed hopes.
-That means more taxis, more tours, and more people hoping the monkeys behave.
+Presumably one that will be able to carry more tourists.
+But for now the tourists go in taxis.
 I decided to walk.
-Much of the lower route is in shade during the morning, which helps when you’re about to sweat like a macaque in a sauna.
+Much of the lower route is in shade during the morning, which helps when you’re about to sweat like you’re in a sauna.
+And I doubt I’d either be allowed to, or be able to persuade a taxi driver to, go off their normal routes to where the geocaches are.
+Half of them aren’t on roads anyway.
+So walking was frankly my only option, but don’t think I mean that in a negative sense.

-I began by climbing the Union Jack Steps, passed Devil’s Gap Battery, and found Gibraltar’s oldest geocache.
+I began by climbing the Union Jack Steps, entered the nature reserve at Devil’s Gap Battery, and found Gibraltar’s oldest geocache a bit further up.
 Then I joined the Charles V Wall.
 I went down a section of it on my way to reach the Windsor Suspension Bridge.
 I assuming from the name “Charles V Wall” that Charleses I thru IV met an unfortunate end very much like Jack, of “Jack and Jill” nursery rhyme fame.
 It’s kinda steep on that wall.

 Bridging the Gap

-The bridge was quiet but it took me two crossings to effectively count the number of vertical steel wires required for the virtual cache there.
-There might have been an occasional rustle in the bushes.
+The Windsor Suspension Bridge was quiet but it took me two crossings to count the number of vertical steel wires required for the virtual cache there.
+There might have been an occasional rustle in the bushes while I was there.
 Possibly a Russell too, but who knows.
-Monkey rustles, I assume.
+Monkey rustles, though.
+There were lots more of them away from the roads than on the roads.
 I kept moving.
 No point giving them ideas.
 They have enough of their own.

 As an aside, having said I should have called this post Monkey Business, I did encounter quite a lot of stuff I suspect to have been monkey business on the paths once I left the main roads.
 Thankfully I avoided the proverbial silent footstep all day.
-My shoes remain unsullied, as in free of excrement, rather than as in “lacking gonads but good at fighting” – I have a long and chequered history of stepping in things I wish I hadn’t whilst out caching.
+My shoes remain unsullied, as in free of excrement, rather than as in “lacking gonads but handy with a spear” – I have a long and chequered history of stepping in things I wish I hadn’t whilst out caching.
 So not doing that today was a bonus.

 Caves, Cliffs and Monkey Central

 From there I climbed up towards the Skywalk, just south of the old cable car station.
 This is monkey central.
-You’re not supposed to feed them, but several taxi drivers were doing exactly that.
-And then people wonder why the monkeys swarm, grab bags, and occasionally go full Planet of the Apes.
-They left me alone all day, which I took as a sign that I wasn’t on their ape‑tite list.
-Either that or they’d already had lunch.
+You’re not supposed to feed them, but several taxi drivers were doing exactly that – chucking bits of bana to attract them over for photo opportunities.
+And then people wonder why the monkeys swarm, grab bags, and occasionally go fully ape.
+I steered clear of them, even being very wary when I wanted to take photos.
+Thankfully none of them came anywhere near me all day.

 Guns, Tunnels and a Runway Show

-I headed downhill to the Military Heritage Centre and then back uphill to the Great Siege Tunnel.
+From here, I headed downhill (over some distance) to the Military Heritage Centre and then back uphill to the Great Siege Tunnels.
 By now it was half past two.
 I sat on the viewing platform because I’d seen the BA afternoon flight arrive earlier (from the Heritage Centre).
 Watching it leave again felt like a good idea.
 Gibraltar’s runway is always worth a look.
 It’s aviation with added drama.
 It looks quite small until you see a vehicle driving on it.
 Then it suddenly looks quite big.
+It’s novel to be able to see aircroft take off and land from above.
+Especially when there’s an inquisitive macaque next to you.

-On the way back down to town there was one more physical cache.
+On the way back down to town there was one more physical cache, on the road that leads down past the Moorish Castle.
 It required a scurry under a mucky roadway.
 Not glamorous, but geocaching rarely is.
 I found it, dusted myself off, and headed back to the hotel for a shower.

 Curry and Football